Annotations of the writers, by the writers, for the writers.

 Diane Sherlock has written four novels, DEAD WEIGHT, WILLFUL IGNORANCE, GROWING CHOCOLATE, the upcoming WRESTLING ALLIGATORS as well as a book on writing for high schoolers with Aaron Gansky, WRITE TO BE HEARD (Lighthouse).
 Her short work has appeared in The Rumpus, scissors and spackle, The Citron Review, Mo+th 1 & 2 (Bombshelter), and Bird in the Hand: Risk & Flight (Outrider).
 She holds an MFA in Creative Writing from Antioch University Los Angeles and maintains a blog on writing.
 There’s a Facebook Author Page just waiting for you to “like.”

 Kate Maruyama‘s novel, Harrowgate was published by 47North in September 2013.
 Her work has appeared in Arcadia Magazine and Controlled Burn as well as on Salon.com, The Rumpus, Halfway Down the Stairs and the Citron Review.
-She holds an MFA in Creative Writing from Antioch University Los Angeles and lives, teaches writing and writes in Los Angeles.
+She holds an MFA in Creative Writing from Antioch University Los Angeles and lives, writes, teaches, cooks and eats in Los Angeles.
 You can follow Kate on Twitter or on Facebook or on her website.

 Lisa Cheby is a poet and an educator currently residing in Los Angeles, CA. She is currently completing her poetry manuscript, Stop and Read Yourself for the First Time, and developing her critical writing on confessional poetry and gender, both projects she started while completing her MFA at Antioch University.
 Lisa is also creating two chapbook manuscripts: Harmony was Always Here and Love Lessons from Buffy the Vampire Slayer.
 She has taught English, journalism, and filmmaking in public schools after dabbling in careers in social work and video editing.
 In addition, she has mentored young writers through poetry clubs and writing workshops.
 Lisa is on the Board of Directors of the Valley Contemporary Poets, a non-profit organization working to promote quality poetry to the San Fernando Valley.
 When she’s not experimenting with formal and free verse, Lisa tries to spend as much time as possible practicing yoga, salsa dancing, and exploring her natural and urban surroundings.
 You can follow Lisa on Twitter.